Last Updated on 01/21/2024

 Drop into a few shops to get some special souvenirs.
 Ladurée and Pierre Hermé are two excellent pastry shops that make those little delightful macarons.
 Mogador is the signature flavor of passion fruit and milk chocolate at Pierre Hermé, and it’s not to be missed.

 If you have the focus and determination, you can run into CityPharma.
 And, I mean run.
 You could easily get lost in this discount cosmetics store for HOURS trying to find the fountain of youth.
 Navigating the crowded aisles of French potions, creams and serums can be quick though.
-Research one or two items ahead of time (Caudalie is always my go-to), get in and get out.
+Research a few items ahead of time, get in and get out.
+Caudalie is always my go-to for French beauty.
+I alternate between this serum and this one.
+I use this glycolic toner and this scrub three times a week.

 How much you can see here will really depend on how time you have and your priorities.
 Place Dauphine, the Notre Dame Cathedral and Shakespeare & Co are all within a 10 minute walk.
 If you’ve never been to Paris before and haven’t seen the Eiffel Tower, you can cross the Pont Neuf here and see the top of it from the bridge.